jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

    c) COW
    d) VDD

-3) After attaching a new virtual disk, what is the next step?
+3) After attaching a new virtual disk, what is the next step assuming that you are using a single disk, ext4, an no LVM?

    a) partitioning
    b) make a filesystem